alexmattingley/py-ndbc-buoy-spectra/readme.md

 Well at this point, you either fall into one of two camps:

 1. You are a web developer and you want to use the API.
-Awesome!
+Hurray!
 Just continue to the documentation below, its pretty straight forward.

 2. You are a surfer who does not know what a a JSON object or an API is, nor do you really care, you just want to get barreled and use a more accurate tool to do so.
 That's cool, we understand.
 May we recommend some absolutely awesome data based surfing sites that are responsive and use our custom built data?